 The Time Limits to File Sexual Abuse and Harassment Lawsuits in California

-If you are a victim of sexual assault, or the parents of a child who was molested or abused in Los Angeles, it is imperative to understand the time limits to file civil lawsuits.
+If you are a victim of sexual assault, an adult survivor of childhood sexual abuse, or the parents of a child who was molested or abused in Los Angeles, it is imperative to understand the time limits to file civil lawsuits.
 Delay can damage or even destroy your case for several reasons:

 - Delay damages your ability for success.
 Memories fade with time.
 Physical evidence can be lost or damaged.
 The sooner our attorneys review your abuse case, the sooner we can collect and preserve the necessary evidence to help prove your claim.

 - Delay means the victim is probably not getting all the counseling that she or he needs.
 We work with many psychologists, psychiatrists, government agencies, and private counselors who are trained to help rape and sexual assault victims adjust and recover from these terrible ordeals.

 - Prompt action means prompt justice.
 The attacker and everyone else who helped the attacker, looked the other way or was negligent in their duties need to be stopped right away.
 Prompt action helps prevent abusive attacks being done to others.